Account Management

 User Story Mapping: Account Management

-To guide the redesign of the Account Dashboard and management tools, I worked with the Product Manager to map out the basic steps users take when interacting with their accounts post-purchase.
+I worked with the Product Manager to map out the basic steps users take when interacting with their accounts post-purchase.
 This exercise helped us align on key behaviors, clarify goals, and prioritize which features to include in the early sprints.

 User Flow Objectives: